When advisory services are not enough

 When it comes to running a full-service accounting firm, the practices that are creating the most value for their clients know that advisory and compliance must go hand-in-hand.
 It’s not a case of OR.
 It must be a case of AND.

-In the last few years, we have seen an odd phenomenon.
+Increasingly, we have seen an odd phenomenon.
 Advisory has been “introduced” as a new concept that accounting firms must adopt in order to stay relevant in an age of technology and automation.

-But I believe that great accountants—those who have great relationships with their clients—knew the value of advisory in their practice long ago.
+But I believe that great accountants—those who have great relationships with their clients—knew the value of advisory services in their practice long ago.
 Unfortunately, this phenomenon of the heightened focus on advisory has come at the expense of compliance.
 And that has hurt the industry.

 It implied that you needed to choose what kind of firm you wanted to be, and state which “team” you were on.
 And that you could only do one or the other well.